lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 ## A. 1.
 Level 1.

-* Animal Summoning I: the thac0 and saves of bats in the cre file and description disagree.
-Went with the description.
+* Animal Summoning I: correction of bats: thac0, saves (went with the description).

 * Armor of Faith: changed portrait icon to EE Armor of Faith.

-* Cause Light Wounds: Fix?? item of enchant level 1 -> 7, but this has to be re-checked, especially against protections like PfMW.
+* Cause Light Wounds: item of enchant level 1 -> 7, but this has to be re-checked, especially against protections like PfMW.

 * Detect Alignment: -> know alignment and fixed wrong level in the docs.